 Step 6: Grouting

-Step 7: Tile & Grout Sealing
+Step 7: Tile & Grout Sealer

-Materials Used in Project
+Materials Used in this Project

 Wrap Up

-We also decided on a floor to ceiling vertical shower niche because she wanted a considerable amount of shower storage, but also believed we could achieve the look of a high-end architectural shower wall storage recess rather than just a simple shower niche.
+My client agreed that the vertical design was the best option and decided on a floor to ceiling vertical shower niche because she wanted to maximize her storage, but also create a high-end architectural show piece rather than just a simple shower niche.

 Then we talked about placement.

-The width of my framed niche opening ended up to be 13 inches, reducing to 12 inches after backer board install, and further reducing to around 11 inches after the tile is installed.
+The obvious placement was within the longest shower wall, far enough out from the valve wall so it’s still within the footprint of the shower pan, still within easy reach, and out of the “splash zone”.
+The width of my framed niche opening ended up to be 13 inches, reducing to 12 inches after backerboard install, and further reducing to around 11 inches after the tile is installed.
 It’s finished depth, 3-1/2 inches with a height of 9 feet (just below the top wall plate).

 Luckily this shower was not bordered by any exterior walls so I didn’t have to worry about applying additional waterproofing and insulation.
 If you’re planning to build your custom tall shower niche in an outside wall, you should read my Shower Niche Install Mistakes post.

-If you were intending to build a vertical niche that doesn’t extend from floor to ceiling, you’ll need to decide on the height of your niche (off the floor) as well as the interior height of your niche.
+If you don’t want your niche to extend vertically from floor to ceiling, you’ll need to decide on the height of your niche (off the floor) as well as the interior size of your niche.
+I decided on the 12″ rough width simply because of the 12 inch stainless steel shelves that my client decided to install.

 Since I wanted to line up the outer edge of niche with the edge of the shower base tile, the first thing I needed to do was to determine where the edge of the shower pan would end up.

 From these measurements (and some frustrations with a wonky stud wall), I realized that I needed to move the R side stud a little to the right, to allow my new niche to line up with the edge of the shower base.
+I decided to remove this stud (instead of moving it to the right) because it was super warped and it was going to take too much time trying to straighten it (see image).

 But before I could remove the right side stud, I needed to cut some horizontal braces in the right hand stud space.

-• Cut the horizontal stud braces on the right side of the niche, then remove the right side stud.
+- Cut the horizontal stud braces on the right side of the niche, then remove the right side stud.

 And because this new niche will be floor-to-ceiling, I needed to make sure that both sides of my niche were framed with solid, double stud, structural posts.